HEAD LICE ARE

 - Screen your school/camp for lice once a month.

-- Remove any negative stigma attached to contracting head lice by educating families and staff and promoting speedy notification of parents.
+- Remove any negative stigma attached to contracting head lice by educating families and staff, and by promoting speedy notification of parents.

 - Use Hair Fairies Foaming Eucalyptus Hand Soap to prevent transfer of head lice.